Skip to main content

 Heart imaging includes echocardiograms for the pump and valves, calcium scores for hardened plaque, coronary CTAs for soft and hard plaque, and cardiac MRI for tissue scarring.
 We use coronary CTA with Cleerly AI as the gold standard for measuring real plaque burden, since calcium scores miss the soft plaque that causes most heart attacks.

 A standard ECG only tells us about your hearts electrical rhythm.
-To understand your actual risk of a heart attack, we need to see the plumbing and the pump.
+To understand your risk of a heart attack, we need to see the plumbing and the pump.
 At Fishtown Medicine, we use advanced heart imaging, including coronary CT angiography (CCTA) with Cleerly AI, to find both calcified and soft plaque before it becomes a problem.

 If you are over 40 with any cardiovascular risk factors, the question is no longer "should I get heart imaging," but "which scan answers my question."
 We help you decide.